rnewman/clj-apache-http/README_X509.markdown

 # Building #

-Before you start using this code, compile the NaiveTrustManager and the PermissiveHostnameVerifier by running these commands from the top-level project directory:
+Before you start using this code, you may have to compile the NaiveTrustManager.
+You can do that by running the following command from the top-level project directory:

 `lein compile com.twinql.clojure.NaiveTrustManager`

-`lein compile com.twinql.clojure.PermissiveHostnameVerifier`

 # Usage #